Fährmann Maria: Plot

-An elderly man operates a ferry in a small village.
+An elderly man operates a ferry near a small village.
 One evening, he weakens and dies while ferrying a silent stranger dressed in black.

 Some time later, a homeless woman arrives in the village seeking employment, and takes over the ferrying duties.
 The next evening, a wounded man boards her ferry.
-She hides him from pursuers and nurses him back to health in her hut.
-Gradually, she falls in love.
+She hides him from his pursuers and nurses him back to health in her hut.
+Gradually, they fall in love.

-Soon the silent stranger in black appears on the far shore, awaiting the ferry.
-As Maria conducts him across, he eventually breaks his silence to inquire about the wounded man.
+Soon the silent stranger in black appears on the far shore, summoning the ferry.
+As they cross the river, he eventually breaks his silence to inquire about the wounded man.
 Maria realizes that the stranger is Death itself, and she seeks to outwit him by directing him away from her hut and into the village where a festival is in progress.
 The villagers at the festival recoil from the stranger, who dances with Maria until she escapes from him and runs to a church.
-She falls to the floor and prays that death will take her and spare the wounded man.
+She falls to the floor and prays for death to take her and spare the wounded man.

 The stranger finds Maria in the church and demands to be led to her hut.
 To reach it they must walk across a marsh.
 As they negotiate the treacherous path through the marsh, Maria again prays that her own life be sacrificed so the man she has been sheltering may live.
 The stranger makes a wrong step and sinks into the mud.
 The marsh swallows him completely and Maria gets safely away.

 The next morning, Maria and her lover ferry to the opposite shore to begin a new life together.